 Visits sometimes include a walk downstairs to the barrel room.
 Barrels are stacked up against the original stone walls of the winery – the outer walls were restored in time for the 1977 harvest, their first vintage (and a roof was also added that year).
 Winemaker Joe Cafaro, who we met with years ago when he was operating his own brand, Cafaro Cellars was their first winemaker.
 No air conditioning system is needed as the barrel room remains naturally cool based on it being located against the hillside.

 The family owns relics from the original Conradi winery including an original ledger kept by the Conradi family.
-This book contains a list of purchases and purchase prices (hand-written in pencil, including by family member Carl Conradi) from the early 1900’s.
+This book contains a list of purchases and purchase prices (hand-written in pencil, including by family member Carl Conradi) from the early 1900s.
 Guests who drove here from the Napa side, would have taken the very windy Spring Mountain Road.
-Before this road really starts to climb it becomes quite narrow to pass through two very large and tall Redwood trees.
-A photo hangs on the wall in the tasting room from the early 1900’s from when this road was dirt – showing an old wagon passing between these two same trees.
+Before this road really starts to climb it narrows in order to pass through two very large and tall Redwood trees.
+A photo hangs on the wall in the tasting room from the early 1900s from when this road was dirt – showing an old wagon passing between these two same trees.
+This was also a watering stop for horses on the way up or down the mountain; a water trough was located right next to these trees – unfortunately it was blown up in the 1960s and no longer exists.

 The winery sometimes can be popular with small tour groups on the weekends.
 For a boutique “mountain” winery with a relatively long history and acclaim, their prices are very reasonable – they have a price range from quite affordable (by Napa standards) up to their more limited production collector wines.